Wilmington VA Medical Center

-Primary Care - Evaluation and management of chronic and acute medical conditions; preventative health disease; health maintenance.
+Primary Care Services: Primary Care: Evaluation and management of chronic and acute medical conditions; preventative health disease; health maintenance.
 Primary Care offers an extensive range of treatment modalities.
 Our Primary Care physicians recognize the importance of preventive medicine in the care of our primary care patients.

 Behavioral Health - Maintaining and improving the health and well-being of Veterans through excellence in health care, social services, and education.
 Individual and group treatment is available to help Veterans manage a variety of psychiatric diagnosis.
 Psychiatrists and Psychologists provide services to America’s Veterans.

 HUD-VASH: Housing assistance for homeless Veterans and their families is available through several federal programs.
 The U.S. Department of Housing and Urban Development and VA Supportive Housing Program (HUD-VASH) partner to provide permanent, supportive housing and treatment services for homeless Veterans.(read more)